 Hi!
-I’m an evolutionary biologist using Earth-life co-evolution to understand how geo-climatic factors drive the evolution of new species over time.
+I’m an evolutionary biologist using Earth-life evolution to understand how geo-climatic factors drive the formation of new species over time.
 To do this I integrate geo-climatic and genomic data while working to advance the quantitative methods needed to do this.

 Genetic divergence is important because it can lead to increased diversity and the formation of new species.
 We discovered that sea-level change against tectonically steeped coastlines can isolate populations when sea level is low and cause divergence of coastal species.
 But how has this mechanism worked over deep time on different coastlines?
 Can we see signatures of this process in the fossil record and in phylogenetic speciation-extinction histories?
 And how does this mechanism operate as a function of a species’ dispersal ability?